 Highly Inflammatory U.S. and Chinese policies spill speculation into silver

-Speculative flows will probably drive silver prices to much higher levels than they are now: $16.50 an ounce.
-The global silver demand for 2015 was up to 40% collectively by U.S. and China, who are the top rankers in context of the silver demand.
-The monetary/fiscal policies of these countries, in addition to the U.S. and Chinese hedge fund activity have had a significant impact on the silver prices.
+Speculative flows will probably drive silver prices too much higher levels than they are now: $16.50 an ounce.
+The global silver demand for 2015 was up to 40% collectively by the U.S. and China, who are the top rankers in the context of the silver demand.
+The monetary/fiscal policies of these countries, in addition to the U.S. and Chinese hedge fund activity, have had a significant impact on the silver prices.
 The silver forecast by some pundits for 2017 is set at $17.80, while in 2018 it is expected to be $18.50.

 Possibility of silver mine production decline